 Phase 2: In-person qualitative research

 Observational in-person research is very important to allow research findings to be contextualised in the physical and lived environments in which people carry out their daily lives.
-It allows researchers to engage with actors who do not normally engage with internet-based methods of research.
+It allows researchers to engage with people who do not normally respond to internet-based methods of research.
+For this reason the researcher will be travelling to at least five identified counties in the UK which produce high volumes of fruit and vegetables.

-In-person fieldwork in producing regions has been postponed until phase two of the research due to the COVID 19 pandemic.
-It will commence after the survey roll-out.
-The survey results will be used to inform the exact locations of observational research.
+The survey results from phase one of the project are informing the exact locations of observational research.
 Given the Bristol-focused starting point of the project, these locations are expected to be in Southern, Western and Central regions of England.